How to Heat Your Home When the Power Goes Out

 As a space heater, the Vesta can warm up an area as large as 200 square feet in size.
 One can last from 2 to 6 hours.
 As a stove, you can boil water and cook meals.
 Although the chafing fuel is designed to be low in harmful emissions, it is important to provide adequate ventilation in any room where it is in use, just as with any combustion-based cooking device.

-Where to buy: The Vesta is available for purchase online from the maker's website or from My Patriot Supply.
+Where to buy: The Vesta is available for purchase online from the maker's website.

 Hand & Body Warmers